PsuAstro528/Spring2019-website-src/content/lessons/week2/discuss.md

 ## Increasing chances of correctness

 - Modular code (functions)

+When modularizing code, how does one go about efficiently organizing functions, constants, etc?

+___

+## Increasing chances of correctness

 - Generic programming (design functions to take multiple types)
 - Reduce risk of interpretting inputs incorrectly
   + Descriptive Names